lambertoballan/sift-forensic/README.md

 # sift-forensic
 Copy-move forgery detection using SIFT features (Amerini et al, TIFS 2011)

-This code was developed by I. Amerini, L. Ballan, G. Serra at the Media Integration and Communication Center, University of Florence (Italy).
+This code was developed by I. Amerini, L. Ballan, G. Serra at the Media Integration and Communication Center (MICC), University of Florence (Italy).
 This package is equivalent to the initial release available on the MICC webpage (May 8, 2012 - version 1.0).

 If you use this code please cite the paper:
 **A SIFT-based forensic method for copy-move attack detection and transformation recovery**